web-logs2/steed/README.md

 # Syntax
 ## Function
-The skeleton of a function definitio looks like this:
+The skeleton of a function definition looks like this:
 ```
 (def name (param*)
   body-form*)